Setting up a Drilldown is a two-part process:

 Interacting with the Monthly Activity chart updates two Dashboard Controls: the Calendar and the categorical Dropdown.
 The Dashboard Controls then update the Daily Activity chart.
 This gives us a zoomed-in view of our Activity by Activity Type.

 Let’s walk through how to set this up.
 To begin with, we have two charts and two Dashboard Controls already on this Dashboard:

 - Monthly Activity, a chart grouped by month and activity type

 - Daily Activity, a chart grouped by day and activity type

-- A Calendar Interval Dashboard Variable
+- A Calendar Dashboard Control

-On our chart, Activity is the series (pivoted column) - so we’ll choose series from the dropdown for ACTIVITY.
+- On our chart, Activity is the series (pivoted column), so we’ll choose series from the dropdown for ACTIVITY.

-Link to another Dashboard
+Link to another dashboard